kumamonlove/TimeWhisper/README.md

 ------
 ## May 16 - Meeting Notes

-The meeting notes are documented in the GitHub Issue tracker, summary here: [Meeting Note – Client Milestone 1](https://github.com/kumamonlove/TimeWhisper/issues/8)
+The meeting notes are documented in the GitHub Issue tracker, summary here: [Meeting Note May 16](https://github.com/kumamonlove/TimeWhisper/issues/8)
 ------